mquinson/shutorial/v2/README.md

-At some point, I'd like to provide exercises requesting the root access within the chroot (for example for some sysadmin exercises, or for a package building tutorial), but I plan to implement this using sudo. schroot makes it easy to give the sudo access with the chroot to users who are already sudo out of the box.
+At some point, I'd like to provide exercises requesting the root access within the chroot (for example for some sysadmin exercises, or for a package building tutorial), but I plan to implement this using sudo. schroot makes it easy to give the sudo access within the chroot to users who are already sudo out of the box.
 So that should not constitute any priviledge escalation either.

+Of course, if you see any concern with this code, please submit a bug report.

+# License

+2023 Copyright Martin Quinson.

+This tool is provided under the GPLv3 license (found under /usr/share/common-licenses/GPL-3 on your disk), or any higher version of the GPL license.